operio-dev/operio-whitepaper/docs/04_architecture.md

 Our entire system is architected as a cloud-native, containerized ecosystem orchestrated through Kubernetes.
 This is not merely a deployment choice—it is a fundamental architectural decision that enables capabilities impossible with traditional monolithic systems.

 Every component of Operio, from individual agent modules to the core orchestration engine, operates as an independent microservice.
 This granular architecture enables unprecedented scalability flexibility.
-During peak business periods—such as end-of-quarter sales pushes or seasonal inventory cycles—computational resources can be allocated dynamically to the specific modules experiencing increased demand, while other components continue operating at baseline efficiency.
+During peak business periods, such as end-of-quarter sales pushes or seasonal inventory cycles, computational resources can be allocated dynamically to the specific modules experiencing increased demand, while other components continue operating at baseline efficiency.

 The Kubernetes orchestration layer provides automatic load balancing, health monitoring, and failover capabilities that ensure consistent performance even under extreme operational stress.
 Our system can scale from supporting a ten-person startup to managing the operations of a Fortune 500 enterprise without requiring architectural changes or system migrations.